-Feed for racehorsesHorses engaged in racing should be counted among those horses that really have to "perform".
-From an early age, for most racing horses from the age of two, they will be trained daily for several hours, will be transported frequently (endure transport-stress) and compete on speed and on stamina.
+Feed for racehorsesHorses engaged in racing should be considered as horses that really have to "perform".
+From an early age on, for most racing horses from the age of two, they will be trained daily for several hours, will be transported frequently (enduring transport-stress) and compete on speed and on stamina.

-For all these "real performance-horses", feed and feeding is very important.
+For all these "real performance-horses", finding the right feed is very important.

-Of cource this starts with the the feed for the breeding mare and foal, and continues with the right feed for all horses in training and competition.
+Of course this starts with the feed for the breeding mare and foal, and continues with the right feed for all horses in training and competition.

 What is ATP?

 For performance-horses, feed-quality, energy- and proteincontent has a direct effect on musclepower, speed and stamina.
-Energy can be derived glycogen (reserve carbo-hydrate stored in muscle-tissue),glucose (digestion) or fatty acids (directly from feed and fermentation of fibers).
+Energy can be derived from glycogen (a reserve of carbo-hydrates stored in muscle-tissue),glucose (digestion) or fatty acids (directly from feed and fermentation of fibers).

-On the cellular level, all energy needs to be presented in form of ATP or Adrenosine-Tri-Phosphate, that can be produced from glycogen, glucose or fatty-acids through one of the two metabolic processes:
+On the cellular level, all energy needs to be presented in form of ATP or Adrenosine-Tri-Phosphate, which is produced from glycogen, glucose or fatty-acids through one of the two metabolic processes:

-- AEROBIC degradation (with oxigen; for long-lasting performance, e.g. in endurance);
+- AEROBIC degradation (with oxygen; for long-lasting performance, e.g. in endurance);

-- ANAEROBIC degradation (without oxigen, for "explosive" performance in racing).
+- ANAEROBIC degradation (without oxygen, for "explosive" performance in racing).

-Our HAVENS feed-programm, offers the following specific racing-feeds:
+Our HAVENS feed-programme, offers the following specific racing-feeds: